consequences to moving out of shared home during divorce

 What often starts as a temporary solution (sleeping on a friend’s couch, or moving in with parents/family members) becomes the status quo.

-Committing to moving out of the marital home, before you have evaluated the repercussions and created a strategy, can be detrimental to protecting your rights and assets.
+Committing to moving out of the marital home before you have evaluated the repercussions and created a strategy can be detrimental to protecting your rights and assets.

 The tense atmosphere in the home can be overwhelming, but it is in your best interest to understand all the variables before deciding on a course of action.
-Attempt to make arrangements to stay in the home until you have spoken with an attorney and mapped out a plan for your divorce.

 Related Reading: How Much Does Divorce Cost In California?

-Comments 2
+Comments 4

 1. Post